amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

----
-layout: post
-title: 'Angular 2 Tutorial: Create a CRUD App with Angular CLI and TypeScript'
-comments: true
-toc: true
-pageviews__total: 0
-pageviews__recent: 0
-pageviews__avg_time: 0
-tutorial__order: 0
-photos__background_color: '#DD3229'
-photos:
-  - /images/angular-2-tutorial-angular-cli-small.png
-  - /images/angular-2-tutorial-angular-cli-large.png
-tags:
-  - angular 2
-  - javascript
-categories:
-  - Programming
-  - Web Development
-date: 2016-10-01 17:16:03
-updated: 2016-10-01 17:16:03
----
-This tutorial get you off the ground with Angular 2.
+This tutorial gets you off the ground with Angular 2.
 We are going to use the official CLI (command line) tool to generate boilerplate code.

 "Learning Angular 2 tutorial" series: